KarelPeeters/scheduler/notes/design.md

   * Don't allow more instances of a value to be alive (and not-used) then will be used in the future.
 * Add bounds (give up if we can't beat the current front)
   * Add conservative estimates to energy and timing to get higher bounds.
+    * Improve these: eg. for min time consider currently occupied cores and a real mini schedule.
 * Symmetry breaking:
     * Intrinsic in the formulation: multiple actions that start at the same time should _not_ be tried in different orders.